Battery Types Explained (2026)

 Bottom line: Good for consumer electronics and occasional use.
 Not ideal for daily cycling or long-term storage needs.

-Lithium Iron Phosphate (LiFePO₄) - “The Game Changer”
+Lithium Iron Phosphate (LiFePO₄) - “The Long-Cycle Backup Choice”

 Real specs: